fallow64/fallow64/README.md

-👋 Hello, I'm Austin.
+👋 Hi, I'm Austin.

-I'm a developer studying CS at UW-Madison.
+I'm a developer studying Computer Science at UW-Madison.
 Nice to meet you!